 If you’ve checked out our guide to bass fly fishing and you’re raring to give it a go, you’ll need some great bass flies to up your chances of making a good catch.
 Which gear and flies you use can make a big difference to your fly fishing experience and to how many fish you catch.

-Whether you’re a beginner looking to buy bass flies for the first time, or you’re just looking to update your fly box with some exciting new patterns, you’ll find all the best fly fishing flies for bass right here.
 There are patterns that imitate baitfish, crayfish, emergers, and surface bugs, as well as soft hackles flies, streamers, poppers and more.

 We’ve trawled through all the bass fly fishing flies that you can buy, new and old, so that we can share with you our recommendations for the best bass flies on the market today.
 You’ll save time, energy, and money, by kitting your fly box out with our recommended gear, and ensure that you’ll get more fish at the same time!

-The Best Fly Fishing Flies for Bass
+The Best Bass Flies

 If you’re planning on some epic bass fishing this year, you’ll want to have your fly box well stocked with the best fly fishing bass flies.
-Here are our recommendations for the top bass flies on the market today:
+Here are our recommendations for the best bass flies on the market today:

 Clouser Deep Minnow

-The Clouser Deep Minnow is a pretty big deal among fly fishers.
+The Clouser Deep Minnow is a pretty big deal among flyfishers.
 In fact, ask any fly fisher what their favorite fly is, and the chance of it being the Clouser Minnow is pretty high.
 But even more so when it comes to bass fly fishing.

 Made from maribou feathers and cervidae hair, it’s just the right weight and because it rides hook-side up, it rarely snags.
 The most common colors for the Clouser Deep Minnow are white and chartreuse, but it has been tied many different ways across the years.
 You’ll be amazed at how many fish you can catch with just this one fly.
 It’s one that I promise you won’t get tired of.
 Everyone from amateurs to professionals should carry a Clouser Deep Minnow with them for bass fly fishing.
+You can refer to the video above on tying clouser minnow fly.

 The Deceiver was first developed as a saltwater fly but has become a big deal for freshwater bass fishing as well.
 This baitfish fly is lightweight, making it perfect for imitating emergers – dance the Deceiver around just under the surface, above weeds, or around lily pads.